Ryan Lindley: Arizona Cardinals (second stint)

 On November 11, 2014, Lindley re-signed with the Cardinals after a season-ending injury to Carson Palmer.
 On December 11, 2014, starting quarterback Drew Stanton was injured in the game against the Rams, Lindley entered the game and saw his first in-game action since 2012.
 On December 28, 2014, against the San Francisco 49ers, Lindley threw his first career touchdown pass to Michael Floyd, ending an NFL-record 228 pass attempts without a touchdown to start his career.
 He finished the 2014 season with a 48.4% completion rate, 562 yards passing, 2 touchdowns, 4 interceptions, and a 56.8 passer rating.

 On January 3, 2015, in the Cardinals' first-round playoff game at the Carolina Panthers, Lindley completed 16 of 28 passes for 82 yards, one touchdown and two interceptions.
 He had a passer rating of 44.3 and Arizona lost 27–16.
 The Cardinals totaled 78 yards of offense, the fewest in NFL playoff history.

 New England Patriots

 On August 10, 2015, Lindley agreed to terms with the New England Patriots.
-On September 5, 2015, the Patriots released Lindley after the last preseason game.
+Ryan started the last preseason game against the New York Giants on September 3.
+He was released September 4, 2015, during final cuts to 53.